forkmeplease/openproject/docs/release-notes/17-0-0/README.md

 <!-- Remove this section if empty, add to it in pull requests linking to tickets and provide information -->

+### PostgreSQL update to 17.0

+The docker and packaged installations are now using PostgreSQL 17.0 by default.
+Note that there is no automatic upgrade for your cluster if you are running older versions of PostgreSQL.
+Please see [our database migration guide](../../installation-and-operations/misc/migration-to-postgresql17/) on how to upgrade to newer versions of PostgreSQL.

 ### Removal of special semver

 We removed the `special` fragment of the semantic version of OpenProject.
 This has not been in use.